-Those suffering from allergies must overcome the daily challenges they cause.
+Those suffering from seasonal allergies must overcome the daily challenges they cause.
 Whether patients know the specific allergens to avoid or not, one of the most important questions they seek an answer to is who should they turn to for help.

 You might ask yourself, "Why would I see an ear, nose, and throat doctor to get my allergies treated? " In fact, allergies are a very common disorder that ENT's treat every day.
 Patients come to our office routinely complaining about problems such as nasal congestion, post nasal drainage, recurrent sinusitis, and cough.
 All of these symptoms may likely have allergies as the root cause.
 Addressing allergies is central in relieving these symptoms.

-The History of Allergists and ENTs
+The History Of Allergists And ENTs In The United States

-It will surprise many people to know that ENT's (or otolaryngologists) have been studying and treating allergies for over 100 years.
+It will surprise many people to know that ENTs (or otolaryngologists) have been studying and treating allergies for over 100 years.
 More surprising is that otolaryngologists were some of the key researchers to develop our current testing techniques and immunotherapy treatment.
-In the early 1900s, some of the initial doctors studying allergic disease, such as Dr. Joseph Goodale and Dr. R. Cook, were otolaryngologists.
+In the early 1900s, some of the initial doctors studying allergic diseases, such as Dr. Joseph Goodale and Dr. R. Cook, were otolaryngologists.
 In the 1920s, Dr. French Hansel, an otolaryngologist in St. Louis, was one of the first physicians to show the effectiveness of the sublingual immunotherapy technique.
 This easy, safe, and effective immunotherapy technique is a cornerstone of treatment at Virginia, Ear, Nose, & Throat.

-Medical Allergist or ENT Allergist
+Medical Allergist Or ENT Allergist

-One stop shopping at Virginia Ear, Nose, & Throat
+Seasonal Allergy Treatment At Virginia Ear, Nose, & Throat

 At Virginia, Ear, Nose, & Throat, our doctors can handle any problem of the head and neck.
 Our goal is to find the ultimate cause of your symptoms and treat it—not just manage symptoms.
 Allergic disease is a big cause of nasal, sinus, and respiratory problems and we will treat it with medication and sometimes immunotherapy to improve patients’ symptoms.
 Sometimes getting nasal congestion or recurrent sinusitis under control requires starting allergy shots or allergen drops under the tongue and sometimes it requires surgery.

 So the question you should ask yourself is, “Why wouldn’t I see an ENT for my allergies?”